peterhinch/micropython-iot/README.md

 # 5. Server side applications

+A typical example has an `App` class with one instance per physical client device.
+This enables instances to share data via class variables.
+Each instance launches a coroutine which acquires a `Connection` instance for its individual client (specified by its client_id).
+This process will pause until the client has connected with the server.
+Communication is then done using the `readline` and `write` methods of the `Connection` instance.

 Messages comprise a single line of text; if the line is not terminated with a newline ('\n') the server library will append it.
 Newlines are only allowed as the last character.
 Blank lines will be ignored.